 What Drugs Are Sulfa Drugs?

 Drugs containing sulfa are used to treat several different health conditions, including eye infections and rheumatoid arthritis (RA).
-These types of drugs, which are also known as sulfonamides, and include antibiotics and other types of drugs.
-Allergic reactions to sulfa can occur, incidentally they occur most often with antibiotics.
+These types of drugs, which are also known as sulfonamides, include antibiotics and other types of drugs.
+Allergic reactions to sulfa can occur, incidentally, they occur most often with antibiotics.

 Below is a list of symptoms commonly experienced by those who have an allergy to sulfa drugs:

 - Skin rash or hives

 - Cloudy urine